manurare/Satellite-Aerial-Image-Retrieval/README.md

 python3 ProbeMapMatching.py name_file.csv
 ```

 The retrieved image will be stored in `.\output` folder.
-The name of the image will follow the 'aerialImage_{}.jpeg' ending with the retrieval level.
+The name of the image will follow the 'idx_lat1_lon1_lat2_lon2.jpeg' idx is the line number of those coordinates in the .csv file.
+If only some isolated coordinates are passed then the idx will be 0.

 Some sample retrievals could be: